mesonbuild/meson/docs/markdown/Using-wraptool.md

 Wraptool can do other things besides these.
 Documentation for these can be found in the command line help, which can be accessed by `meson wrap --help`.

+## Automatic dependency fallback

+Since *0.64.0* Meson can use WrapDB to automatically find missing dependencies.

+The user simply needs to download latest database, the following command stores it in `subprojects/wrapdb.json`:
+    $ meson wrap update-db

+Once the database is available locally, any dependency not found on the system but available in WrapDB will automatically be downloaded.

+Automatic fetch of WrapDB subprojects can be disabled by removing the file `subprojects/wrapdb.json`, or by using `--wrap-mode=nodownload`.